aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 ## Ansible inventory, group_vars and naming scheme

+The following drawing shows a graphic overview of the Ansible inventory, group variables and naming scheme used in this example:

 ![Figure: Ansible Inventory Groups](images/ansible_groups.png)

+Group names use uppercase and underscores.

+- DC1
+  - DC1_FABRIC
+    - DC1_SPINES
+    - DC1_LEAFS
+      - POD1
+      - POD2

+The groups are hierarchical where parent and child relationships exist.
+For example, both DC1_SPINES and DC1_LEAFS are children of DC1_FABRIC.
+Groups of Groups are possible and allows variables to be shared at any level within the hierarchy.

+This naming convention makes it possible to easily extend anything, but as always, this can be changed based on your preferences.
+Just ensure that the names of all groups and hosts are unique.

 ## Define Ansible Inventory

 ### inventory.yml

 This sample inventory represents the 2 Spines and 2 Leaf Pairs (POD1 & POD2) and adds them to groups DC1_SPINES and DC1_LEAFS.
 We apply group_vars variables to these groups to define their functionality and configurations.
 Also note, the Leaf nodes belong to subgroups POD1 and POD2.
 Leaf nodes defined as a pair in this manner will have MLAG configured between them.
 In addition, you can filter the VLANs that are applied to the POD.

+It is important that the hostnames specified in the inventory exist either in DNS or in the hosts file on your Ansible host to allow successful name lookup and be able to reach the switches directly.
+A successful ping from the Ansible host to each inventory host allows to verify name resolution (e.g. ping SPINE1).

+Alternatively, if there is no DNS available, or if devices need to be reached using a fully-qualified domain-name (FQDN), define ansible_host to be an IP address or FQDN for each device - see below for an example:

 ```yaml
 DC1: